ga4gh/data-security/AAI/FAQ.md

 client software).

-The registration of a callback URL - in conjunction with the cryptographic techniques of PKCE - does allow a SPA to safely participate in an OIDC authorisation flow - though it makes weak guarantees regarding the client identity.
+The registration of a callback URL - in conjunction with the cryptographic techniques of PKCE - does allow a SPA to safely participate in an OIDC authorization flow - though it makes weak guarantees regarding the client identity.

 However, when it comes to token exchange - there is no equivalent of a registered